 These resources are also incorporated also into the resuscitation rotation during the first and third years of training and the ultrasound curriculum.
 We also have a live tissue lab that is available for resident education.

-Ultrasound is integral to emergency medicine at Duke.
-With 12 ultrasound machines in the Emergency Department (including 9 cart-based and 3 handheld units), a full-time director of Emergency Ultrasound, 3 additional fellowship-trained ultrasound faculty, and a high-fidelity ultrasound simulator in our state of the art simulation lab, the residency provides the best in cutting-edge training.
+With 11 ultrasound machines in the Emergency Department (including eight cart-based and three handheld units), a full-time director of Emergency Ultrasound, 53 additional fellowship-trained ultrasound faculty, and a high-fidelity ultrasound simulator in our state-of-the-art simulation center, the EM residency provides the best in cutting-edge training.

 Ultrasound Director Erica Peethumnongsin, MD, PHD